 - Official transcript in English (Please enclose your university grades for the most recent semester.
 First-year students must submit grades from their final year at a high school, lyceum, or specialized college)

 - One letter of recommendation from a university professor/faculty member addressing the applicant’s leadership potential and character traits and explaining why the applicant is a strong candidate for the program.
 The recommender should include his or her email address and phone number.

 How to Apply & Application Deadline

-Application package must be submitted via e-mail to Tashkent-Program@state.gov no later than 18:00 (local time in Uzbekistan) on October 31, 2022, with “Application for SUSI for Young Women Leaders” in the subject line.
+The application package must be submitted via e-mail to Tashkent-Program@state.gov no later than 18:00 (local time in Uzbekistan) on December 5, 2023, with “Application for SUSI Young Women Leaders” in the subject line.
 All application documents must be sent in one email!

-Incomplete applications will be disqualified and will not be reviewed by the SUSI Selection Panel.
+Incomplete applications will be disqualified and will not be reviewed by the Selection Panel.

 Any questions related to this program should be sent to Tashkent-Program@state.gov.
-The program name must be indicated in the subject line of an email.
+Please indicate “SUSI Women Question” in the subject line of your email.